 Dylan Alcott OAM is a Paralympic gold medalist, World Champion, Grand Slam champion and world record holder for both wheelchair basketball and wheelchair tennis.
-In 2008, Dylan won Gold at the 2008 Beijing Paralympic games at the young age of 17, the youngest ever winner of a wheelchair basketball gold medal.
-In 2013, Dylan switched sports to wheelchair tennis, and in 2015 Dylan won his first grand slam title, the Australian Open.
+In 2008, Dylan won Gold at the 2008 Beijing Paralympic games at the age of 17, the youngest ever winner of a wheelchair basketball gold medal.
+In 2013, Dylan switched sports to wheelchair tennis, and in 2015 won his first grand slam title at the Australian Open.
 Dylan was born with a large tumor wrapped around his spinal cord, leaving him a paraplegic.
 He is a keen advocate for people with disabilities, and is an ambassador for the charities Starlight Foundation and Variety which help change the lives of kids with disabilities across the country.
 Dylan is also a music enthusiast, and is well known for his wheelchair crowdsurfing at music festivals.

 Richard Bourke works in Louisiana – America's Deep South – as a Death Row lawyer, defending people who are facing or have already received a death sentence.

 Tega Brain is an artist working at the intersection of art, ecology and engineering.
 Creating eccentric engineering, her work reimagines quotidian technologies to address and reveal their politics.
 Her projects have taken the form of site-specific interventions, dysfunctional devices, experimental infrastructures and information representations.
 They explore the institutions, technologies and interfaces that shape our relationship with environmental systems.
 Tega is currently a resident at Eyebeam, the leading art and technology center in the United States.
 She also teaches at the School for Poetic Computation and at the State University of New York.
 She was recently awarded a Creative Australia Fellowship for early career artists from the Australia Council for the Arts.